-That was the first senior world championship medal of Klimkait’s career, but she was no stranger to international podiums.
+Before her world and Olympic success, Klimkait was no stranger to international podiums.
 She made her international debut in 2013 and won 52kg gold at that year’s IJF Cadet World Championships, making her Canada’s first judo world champion at any level.

 In 2014, Klimkait joined Team Canada for the Youth Olympic Games in Nanjing, China where she finished fifth in the 63kg division.
 She also finished fifth in the 57kg event at the Commonwealth Games in Glasgow.
 In September 2014, she competed in her first IJF World Tour event at the Zagreb Grand Prix before competing at her first of two IJF Junior World Championships.

 Klimkait won 57kg gold at the 2015 Canada Games and then won her first senior national title.
 In the fall of 2015, she competed in her first Grand Slam events.
 In October 2016, she earned her first senior international gold medal at the European Open in Glasgow.